How to Clean Granite Countertops

 Granite countertops have a glossy shine that can elevate the look of your kitchen, but to keep it, they need to be cleaned regularly.
 Granite is made up of a variety of materials, and because it's a natural stone, the porousness can vary from surface to surface.
 Although it's not as absorbent as a stone surface like marble, it's important that you soak up any spills as soon as they happen to avoid permanent staining.

 Despite your best intentions, granite can be damaged by many cleaning products and techniques that would be safe on other countertop materials.
-Steer clear of using vinegar, glass cleaner, bleach or hydrogen peroxide to clean granite countertop stains, as regular use of acidic substances will dull granite and weaken the sealant over time.
+Steer clear of cleaning with vinegar, glass cleaner, bleach or hydrogen peroxide, as regular use of acidic substances will weaken the sealant over time.
 Similarly, never use steel wool or abrasive scrubbing pads on granite because these can scratch the surface, leaving you with difficult and costly repairs.

 Another popular method involves applying a baking soda paste to the stained area, covering it with plastic wrap, and taping down the edges.
 The catch is that you have to wait until the paste dries to continue cleaning, which can take up to a couple of days.

-To keep your granite countertops looking beautiful for years to come, you'll need to clean them regularly with a non-abrasive cleaning solution.
-To avoid staining, wipe up spills as soon as you notice them, and use Simple Green Granite & Stone Cleaner to give your counters the look and cleanliness your kitchen deserves.
+To keep your granite countertops looking beautiful for years to come, you'll need to clean them regularly with a non-abrasive and non-caustic cleaning solution.
+To avoid staining, wipe up spills as soon as you notice them.
+Otherwise, use Simple Green Granite & Stone Cleaner to give your counters the look and cleanliness your kitchen deserves.

-It's recommended that you clean granite countertops daily and disinfect them twice a week, in addition to immediate spot disinfecting after any use of raw meat, eggs or dairy products.
-Learn how to disinfect your countertops here.
+It's recommended that you clean granite counters daily and disinfect them twice a week.
+As with any other surface, Immediately disinfect after any use of raw meat, eggs or dairy products.
+Learn how to disinfect your granite countertops here.

 You'll also need to reseal your countertops every two to four years.
 Everyday wear-and-tear slowly wears down the sealant, making your granite look dull and more vulnerable to stains.